 Current research shows numerous benefits of exercising during pregnancy for both mommy AND baby.

-When I became pregnant with our first baby, I was terrified of maintaining my workout schedule and routines during pregnancy.
+When I became pregnant with our first baby, I was terrified of maintaining my workout schedule and routines during pregnancy because of all the conflicting information.

-On the flip side, I have been an avid exerciser almost my entire life so the idea of NOT working out also scared me.
+On the flip side, I have been an athlete almost my entire life so the idea of NOT working out also scared me.

 Knowing how prenatal fitness can improve my own health is one thing.